romi/romi-robots-docs/docs/plant_imager/how_to/reconstruct_plant_geom.md

 [PointCloud]
 # Task that provides the voxel array as input
 upstream_task = "Voxels"  # Default: "Voxels"
-# The algorithm to use to compute the pointcloud
+# Algorithm to use to compute the pointcloud
 algorithm = "marching-cubes"  # Default: "marching-cubes"
 # Distance of the level set on which the points are sampled
 level_set_value = 1.0  # Default: 1.0